What is sarcoidosis?

-In Caucasians, the disease often appears suddenly, which usually indicates a more mild form of the disease that is of short duration.
-African-Americans and Puerto Ricans, on the other hand, tend to develop the more long-term and severe form of the disease.
+In people who are white, the disease often appears suddenly, which usually indicates a more mild form of the disease that is of short duration.
+People who are Black or Puerto Rican, on the other hand, tend to develop the long-term and severe form of the disease.

 In the United States, the lungs are often the most common site of initial symptoms for those who experience a gradual onset of their long-term disease.
-Lung symptoms are common in African-Americans, Puerto Ricans, and Scandinavians.
+Lung symptoms are common in people who are Black or from Puerto Rico or Scandinavia.
 Persistent dry cough, fatigue, and shortness of breath are the most common initial lung-related complaints.